wes5083/stock-demo/README.md

 # Back-end is Java Project
-1. the config properties is application.properties,  stocks rates api service information in this file
+### 1. the config properties is application.properties,  stocks api service information in this file

-2. access by url:
+### 2. access API service as follow:

   All Exchanges: http://localhost:8080/api/stock/exchanges